garbados/witch-clock/readme.md

 - "-": "sub", "+": "plus"

 So "VE-80" becomes "vern sub eighty".
 Of course, that won't make sense either to someone who doesn't understand the format.
 "Oh, I mean, eighty days til the vernal equinox."

+**N.B.:** If an event is "-0" as in "VE-0" or "FIRST-0" then that event is happening *today*.
+If an event is "+0" then it happened less than a day ago.

 ## License